ellis/roboliq/cpp/Relay1/RelayTodo.md

 - [x] Email everyone about times to show up
 - [x] Ask Urs about screws for door locks
 - [-] Email Lena to ask her to find printouts about RYB mixing
-- [ ] Print some printouts about RYB mixing
+- [x] Print some printouts about RYB mixing

 Evoware:
 - [-] Try to get the sealer to work
-*- [ ] Test whether Aspirate and Dispense commands can go into gwl files
+- [ ] Test whether Aspirate and Dispense commands can go into gwl files

 Manual lab work:
 - [-] Test sealer with our plates
 - [x] Get 6 troughs
 - [x] Take tape off of safety sensors
 - [x] Screw in the door locks
-- [ ] Mix dilutions of dye in the troughs
 - [ ] Get some blank white printer paper to lay transparent plates on for viewing
+- [ ] Fill up system liquid

 Basic Functionality:
-- [ ] Create function to create color chart worklist (with about 21 colors)
-- [ ] Given the measurements, build a list of colors we can mix
-- [ ] Round volumes to 0.1 ul
+- [x] Round volumes to 0.1 ul
-- [ ] Decide on dye dilutions to use
+- [x] Decide on dye dilutions to use
-- [ ] Decide on best final well volume
-- [ ] Use of small tips is too slow.
+- [x] Use of small tips is too slow.
 Use a more diluted solution.
-- [ ] Reprogram to use the troughs
+- [x] Create function to create color chart worklist (with about 24 colors) !*- [ ] Reprogram to use the troughs
+!*- [ ] Given the measurements, build a list of colors we can mix *- [ ] Decide on best final well volume
 - [ ] Calculate how much of each source is used for each script
+- [ ] Reduce colors by converting to mixtures, then back to RGB.

-- [ ] Program it to work on 96 well plates too
+- [ ] Program it to work on 96 well plates too?
-- [ ] Seal the plate
 - [ ] Estimate time to print?
 - [ ] Adjust concentrations based on the plate type (*2 for transparent, *7 for 96-well)
-- [ ] Reduce colors by converting to mixtures, then back to RGB.

 UI:
+*- [ ] Let user pick colors
+*- [ ] Create a sidebar scrollable list of pictures
 - [ ] Create a better drawing interface!
 - [ ] More pictures
 - [ ] Even more pictures!